Cat café: Sweden

+Switzerland

+Switzerland's first cat café, Casa del Gato in Zurich, was open from 2021 to August 2026.
+Another cat café opened in mid-2021 in Hinwil in the canton of Zurich.

 Ukraine

 The first cat café in Ukraine was opened in Cherkasy in 2015.
 After that, more cat cafés were opened in Lviv and Kharkiv.

 United Kingdom

 England

-The first British cat café was opened in Totnes, Devon in June 2013.
-However it closed in May 2014.
+The first British cat café was opened in Totnes in June 2013.
+However, it closed in May 2014.